 |Macule: a circumscribed flat variation of color that may be brown, blue, yellow, red, or hypopigmented (no thickness)||Lichenification: a secondary process with noted accentuation of skin surface markings|

 |Nodule: a circumscribed elevation of ≥ 0.5 cm in diameter||Scale: flaking that is separate from the original surface of a lesion|

 |Papule: an elevation of < 0.5 cm in diameter||Scar: a thickened, often discolored, surface|

 |Plaque: a circumscribed elevation of > 0.5 cm in diameter||Ulcer: a loss of full-thickness epidermis and papillary dermis, reticular dermis, or subcutis|

 |Pustule: a circumscribed collection of leukocytes and free fluid that vary in size|

 |Tumor: an elevation of > 0.5 cm in diameter|

 |Vesicle: a circumscribed collection of free fluid ≥ 0.5 cm in diameter|

 |Wheal: a firm edematous plaque resulting from infiltration of the dermis with fluid|

 The skin has three main components that interconnect anatomically and interact functionally: the epidermis, the dermis, and the subcutis or hypodermis (Figure 29–1).
 The three reactive units are the superficial reactive unit; the reticular layer of the dermis; and the subcutaneous tissue.24 The primary physiologic role of the epidermis, the most external layer of the skin, is to maintain water homeostasis and to establish immunologic surveillance.
-It is composed of five layers: the ...
+It is ...